BrandtKaufmann/PHYS303-Classification/README.md

 1. Use a custom architecture of your own deign, either a CNN or a ResNet (or MLP)
 2. Use TensorFlow or PyTorch
 3. Use an “off-the-shelf” architecture (e.g., ResNet18)
-  a.
+\n  a.
 You can either use a pre-trained model, or
-  b.
+\n  b.
 Train “from scratch”
 4. You may train as many models as you would like.
 But you may only do one of the following:
   a.
 Submit one model, your best model, or
   b.
 If you want to use multiple models, specify your “voting” scheme